Eyevinn/webrtc-player/README.md

   type: string; // type of adapter (see below for a list of included adapters below)
-  adapterFactory: AdapterFactoryFunction; // provide a custom adapter factory when adapter type is "custom" vmapUrl?: string; // url to endpoint to obtain VMAP XML (ads) }
+  adapterFactory: AdapterFactoryFunction; // provide a custom adapter factory when adapter type is "custom" vmapUrl?: string; // url to endpoint to obtain VMAP XML (ads) statsTypeFilter?: string; // regexp to match what RTC stats events will be emitted }
 ```